LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     </webApplication>
 ```

-BulkData web application writes the exported FHIR resources to IBM COS or Amazon S3 bucket, as configured in the per-tenant bulkdata.json configuration file.
+BulkData web application writes the exported FHIR resources to an IBM Cloud Object Storage (COS) or Amazon S3 bucket, as configured in the per-tenant bulkdata.json configuration file.
 The bulkdata.json file is stored in the tenant configuration directory of each fhir-server instance.
 The following is a bulkdata.json which is configured to export the FHIR resources into fhir-bulkdata-sample bucket of IBM COS:

 ```json
 {